schranz-search/schranz-search/docs/getting_started/index.rst

 Add Documents
 -------------

-To add documents to the search engine you need to use the ``Engine`` instance.
+To add documents to the search service you need to use the ``Engine`` instance.
 With the following code we can add our first documents to the list our created index:

 .. code-block:: php